What are architectural reviews, who does them, what is the purpose of a review, and what is the benefit to the homeowners of Fairway Pines?

 Hopefully, the following will help clarify these and other questions:

 1. What is an Architectural Review?

 An Architectural Review is process set forth in the Covenants and Restrictions for reviewing and approving all additions, deletions, and modifications to one's house and lot within Fairway Pines.
-Technically, all changes are included, from landscaping to patios and decks, from changing the color of one's house or mailbox to adding a swimming pool.
+Technically, all changes are included, from landscaping to patios and decks, from changing the color of one's house to adding a swimming pool.
 In some cases the review must be completed before Canton Township will issue a building permit.

 2. Why is there an Architectural Review?

 The Architectural Review process as well as the other Covenants and Restrictions were created and filed with Wayne County by the subdivision developer, Biltmore Properties, when the subdivision was founded back in 1993.
 They dictate how the subdivision is to be developed, maintained, and governed.
 Their purpose is to help ensure the continuity of the subdivision, to maintain the beauty of the homes and grounds, and ultimately to maintain and improve the property values.
 They are there to help protect the interests of both you and your neighbor.
 Many new subdivisions in the Detroit area have similar Covenants and Restrictions.

 3. Why must I bother with a review now that my landscaping is completed?

 First, only homeowners with approved landscaping and other architectural reviews are eligible to vote in the annual Board of Directors or other special subdivision elections, or serve as a member of the Board or on one of the subdivision committees.
 Second, if an issue would arise regarding landscaping or other modification, the review and approval could prove beneficial.
 Third, if the Board of Directors decide to take legal action against those not in compliance, you will not be affected.
 Fourth, you will stop receiving these annoying letters.